Linens 'n Things: Bankruptcy and liquidation

 On May 2, 2008, Linens 'n Things filed for Chapter 11 bankruptcy and closed 120 stores.
 In August 2008, Linens 'n Things devised a plan to emerge from bankruptcy early in 2009.
 Under the plan, the retailer intended to reverse many of the strategies introduced after the company was bought by Apollo.
 Chief among those tactics was a shift to splashy clearance sales and product promotions.
 Revised management wished to return Linens 'n Things to an "everyday, low price" model it had pursued during its earlier years as a public company.
 It also wished to improve the quality of its merchandise and to keep shelves stocked in timely fashion, the paper said.

 On October 7, 2008, Bloomberg News reported that Linens 'n Things asked the Bankruptcy Court for permission to auction the remaining 371 stores and hold store closing sales.
 On October 14, the company announced its official sale to a group of asset recovery specialists.
 The company began going-out-of-business sales at its remaining stores in both the United States and Canada and on the chain's website, LNT.com, on October 17.
-The sales concluded on December 28, 2008 in all stores, but Linens 'n Things continued the going-out-of-business sale on its website until February 15, 2009.
+The sales concluded on December 28, 2008, in all stores, but Linens 'n Things continued the going-out-of-business sale on its website until February 15, 2009.

 Following the chain's closure, a vacant store in Middletown, Rhode Island was used by film director Wes Anderson in 2011 to construct and film sets for his film Moonrise Kingdom.

 Online revival

 In 2009, Linens 'n Things emerged from bankruptcy as planned and announced that the website would remain open for business following the conclusion of the primary online store closing sale.
 The e-commerce site was taken over by new ownership to continue the same focus as the brick and mortar stores prior to their closing.
 Following the conclusion of business on the original website on February 15, 2009, customers were redirected to the online store's new home, originally located at thenewlnt.com but later relocated to the old domain name, lnt.com.

-Linens N Things was sold on December 9, 2013 from Gordon Brother & Hilco Global to the Galaxy Brand Holdings, subsequently shutting down the website in 2018.
+Linens 'n Things was sold on December 9, 2013, by Gordon Brothers and Hilco Global to Galaxy Brand Holdings.

-The brand is currently under the ownership of Retail Ecommerce Ventures, a holding company founded by Alex Mehr and Tai Lopez, which is dedicated to acquiring and reviving distressed brands as e-commerce businesses.
+The brand is currently owned by Retail Ecommerce Ventures, a holding company founded by Alex Mehr and Tai Lopez, which is dedicated to acquiring and reviving distressed brands as e-commerce businesses.
 REV has also acquired a number of other brands, such as Dressbarn, Modell's Sporting Goods, the Franklin Mint, and Pier 1 Imports.

-On March 2, 2023, Retail Ecommerce Ventures, Linens 'n Things' current parent, announced that it was mulling a possible bankruptcy filing.
+On March 2, 2023, Retail Ecommerce Ventures, Linens 'n Things' current parent, announced that it was considering a possible bankruptcy filing.